Garden Word of the Day

 The more often you harvest the fruit, the more fruit the plant will produce.
 In the plant world, reproduction is the name of the game.
 Fruits can be eaten right away or allowed to dry out, or cure, for later use.
 Fruits can be allowed to cure on the vine or removed and stored in a cool, dry location.

-Basil is one of the easiest culinary herbs to grow, indoors or out.
+Basil is one of the most rewarding culinary herbs to grow, indoors or out.

 This member of the mint family may not be as rugged as many of its cousins, but you’ll be glad you planted basil when it’s dinnertime!